sequelize/sequelize-auto/README.md

 Which makes it easy for you to simply [Sequelize.import](http://docs.sequelizejs.com/en/latest/docs/models-definition/#import) it (for Sequelize versions < 6).

-For Sequelize version 6+, `import` is not available, and you should use:
+For Sequelize version 6+, `Sequelize.import` is not available.
+You should `require` the file and call the returned function:

     var Users = require('path/to/users')(sequelize, DataTypes);

 See [this example from sequelize/cli](https://github.com/sequelize/cli/blob/master/src/assets/models/index.js#L24) for loading all files from a directory.

+Also note that you can use the `-l es6` option to create the model definition files as ES6 classes, or `-l esm` option to create ES6 modules.
+Then you would `require` or `import` the classes and call the `init(sequelize, DataTypes)` method on each class.

 ## Configuration options